qLibc

 char * qstrunchar (char *str, char head, char tail)

-Remove character from head and tail of the string.
+Remove matching characters from the start and end of a string.

 char * qstrreplace (const char *mode, char *srcstr, const char *tokstr, const char *word)

-Replace string or tokens as word from source string with given mode.
+Replace tokens or strings in a source string using the given mode.

 char * qstrcpy (char *dst, size_t size, const char *src)